Harrier Dog Breed

 Appearance, Coat And Care

-All recognized Hound colors with tri-color being the
+Color variations: All recognized Hound colors with tri-color being the most common.

 The Harrier's coat is short and hard with a glossy appearance.
 Grooming needs are are easily handled with occasional brushing to remove loose hair.
 Shedding is about average.